 In addition, cloud services may suffer unexplained outages and onsite IT personnel can do very little to respond to such a situation.
 In the worst case, a cloud outage can halt the whole airport’s activity.

-So what does the Cloud bring?
+So what does the Cloud computing bring to airports?

 Using cloud technology enables airlines and airports to deploy and manage systems far more rapidly than ever.

-Regardless of IT infrastructure, cloud solutions can be fully scalable, flexible and meet operational demands for today and the future.
+Regardless of IT infrastructure, cloud solutions can be fully scalable, flexible, and meet operational demands for today and the future.

 However, as airports continue moving to the cloud, they must be aware of the risks.
 The vulnerabilities associated with a cloud system are quite different from traditional in-house systems.
 Airports must be aware of these differences and find out how to respond to them, before moving to a cloud solution.
-We are always eager to share our best practices and open to learn something new, so if you have any questions or ideas – feel free to write to us.
+We are always eager to share our best practices and open to learning something new, so if you have any questions or ideas — feel free to write to us.
 Let’s transform the world together!